qiaopengjun5162/tonic-live/CONTRIBUTING.md

-# Contributing to `rust-template`
+# Contributing to `tonic-live`

-Thank you for considering contributing to `rust-template`!
+Thank you for considering contributing to `tonic-live`!
 By participating in this project, you are helping to improve the Rust development experience for developers worldwide.
 Please take a moment to review this guide to help us keep the process smooth and efficient.

 ## How to Contribute